-A travel story by Smits
+by Smits

 The Waghri tribe, like any other indigenous tribe, has its own set of rituals and traditions that community members adhere to religiously.
 When in front of any older male from their in-laws’ family, women’s heads must be covered with their saree as a sign of respect.
 Basic liberties such as marriage partner selection and schooling are still undertaken by the family’s men.
-When
+When a girl begins her menstrual cycle, she is married off, which leads to early pregnancy and health risks.
+I am Waghri, and I will be among the first women in our community to achieve a university degree.
 After marriage, Waghri women wear Gujarati-style draped sarees, and the groom presents his bride with elephant trunk bangles, which distinguish Waghri women from others.
 The males, on the other hand, are dressed simply in shirts and pants.

-The recycling of old clothes, which are then sold at local markets, is the main source of income in this community, although key-making and other minor jobs are also done by men.
+Once considered a criminal tribe, the Waghris are now the kings of second-hand clothing.
+The recycling of old clothes, which are then sold at local markets, is the main source of income in Waghari community, although key-making and other minor jobs are also done by men.

 The Waghris celebrate Hindu festivals such as Diwali, Holi, Navrati, etc. Each village worships the Goddess Durga in her different incarnations and offerings of meat are made on special occasions.
 Every year in the summer, those who have settled in cities pay a visit to their ancestral homeland.

 The Waghri tribe is a close-knit minority that only travels Gujarat for religious reasons.
 With limited resources, leisure trips are out of the question.
 I hail from the Waghri community in Pune, Maharashtra, which has only existed in this city for a few decades.
 For the last 15 years, Ashraya Initiative for Children, a non-profit organisation located in Pune, has been supporting the Waghri community by providing education, health care, and nourishment.
 It was founded by a group of college girls who aspired to help street children in Pune have access to a better life.
-Ashraya Initiative for Children currently supports over 400 children in terms of educational
+Ashraya Initiative for Children currently supports over 400 children in terms of educational training as well as ensuring sufficient nutrition and healthcare.

 With AIC’s educational support, I was able to shape my destiny.
 Various volunteers came to the community centre to teach us from around the world.
 We conversed about their way of life, cuisine, and thus piqued my interest in visiting these destinations.
 I was thrilled to turn my love of travel into a career.
 With the encouragement of the community centre, the tribe is gradually integrating, leaving all superstitions behind.
 The importance of education is crucial.
 We Waghris will be able to travel for pleasure in the not-too-distant future.